hucki/grouptripper/README.md

 ### Start the App

-start client and server in dev mode locally
+Start client and server in dev mode locally

-from the root folder of the project change into `/server` and `npm start` from the root folder of the project change into `/client` and `npm start`
+From the root folder of the project change into `/server` and `npm start` From the root folder of the project change into `/client` and `npm start`

 ## Deploy the App